What is Phlebectomy Surgery?

 Recovery After Phlebectomy

 Following this ambulatory vein surgery, you are able to return to work and walking right away.
-We advise avoiding any strenous exercise for 2 weeks to allow for appropriate wound healing.
+We advise avoiding any strenuous exercise for 2 weeks to allow for appropriate wound healing.
 You should also wear compression stockings on your legs for a total of 2 weeks following treatment.
-There is typically just mild soreness at the vein treatment sites that responds to tylenol and ibuprofen.
-Patients are typically surprised about the minimal amount of “down time” required after the treatment.
+There is typically just mild soreness at the vein treatment sites that respond to Tylenol and ibuprofen.
+Patients are typically surprised about the minimal amount of “downtime” required after the treatment.

 What type of doctors are best qualified to perform phlebectomy?

 Phlebectomy is an actual vein surgery and should be performed by a board-certified vein surgeon or vascular surgeon.
 It has potential risks, such as blood clots, nerve injury, or scarring.
 A surgeon specializing in vein treatments is most qualified to perform these procedures and to allow your risks to be minimized.
 Vascular surgeons perform seven years of surgery training before becoming board-certified to perform vein surgeries.
 Our vein specialist, Dr. Joel Gotvald, is Board Certified in Vascular Surgery by the American Board of Surgery and has been performing these surgeries for over 15 years.
 He is the founder and director of Austin Varicose Vein & Spider Vein Specialists.
 To schedule a consultation with our doctor to see if you are a good candidate for phlebectomy, call our office at (512) 220-5401.